 Looking for creative recycling ideas for stuff you usually give away....or worse yet......throw away?
 I'm here for you.
 I get upset with myself sometimes when I look back at all the things I've tossed out over the years before my recycling gene kicked in.

-Think that’s a funny post title?
-I couldn’t think of any other way to emphasize the topic.
-Don’t toss stuff in that thrift store donation bag until you are sure you have no use for it.
 Since starting my new career in junkin’ (okay, maybe it’s more like a hobby) I’ve bought things similar to ones I’ve given away in the past.
 And then I’ve made new fun things out of my purchases.
 I could have saved money by saving my old stuff.
-Off the top of my head I thought of 17 things I shouldn’t have stuffed in the thrift store donation bag.
+There are all kinds of things to save and upcycle.
+I've made a list of my favorite recycle upcycle items.

 1. Pillowcases and Sheets

 The chair seat above is covered with a vintage pillowcase.
 The pillowcase is just one of many things I've fell in love with over the years at the thrift store and just had to have.
 The vintage design and the colors make me swoon.
 Removing a chair seat and recovering it is the easiest furniture makeover with the biggest impact.
 I always say that, because it’s true.

 I re-covered this vanity stool with a sheet.
 It was an old sheet that was worn and I finally had to replace the sheet set.